-For those systems that already treat drinking water to at least 99.99 percent (4-log) inactivation or removal of viruses, the rule requires regular compliance monitoring to ensure that the treatment technology installed is reliably inactivating/removing contaminants.
+For those systems that already treat drinking water to at least 99.99 percent (4-log) inactivation or removal of viruses, the rule requires regular compliance monitoring to ensure that the treatment technology installed is reliably inactivating and removing contaminants.

 There are basically three monitoring options for systems to use under the GWR:

-- Systems can claim 4-Log treatment by providing a CT Study for approval by the TCEQ and then maintain 4-Log treatment through daily or continuous residual monitoring (depending on population) and documenting this using the GWMOR form.
+- Systems can claim 4-Log treatment by providing a Concentration-Time (CT) Study for approval by the TCEQ and then maintain 4-Log treatment through daily or continuous residual monitoring (depending on population) and documenting this using the Groundwater Monthly Operating Report form.

 - Systems can perform representative triggered source monitoring outlined in a TCEQ approved triggered source monitoring plan (TSMP).
 The TSMP can reduce the required triggered source samples by identifying representative sources.